nathanhtaylor/Git-Demo/README.md

 # Git-Demo
-A demonstration of GitHub and Git
+A demonstration of GitHub and Git for textron noobies.